 One-time allocations are typically capital and infrastructure projects.
 These initiatives may span several budget cycles but are considered "one-time" as they are for a fixed project.

 Ongoing allocations are typically for initiatives that span multiple years and require hiring additional staff or entering into long-term contracts with community-based partners.
 Examples include boosting services for children in foster care and creating an ongoing task force that investigates and prosecutes elder abuse.

 The following highlights budgeted one-time vs. ongoing allocations for the current 2018-19 fiscal year.
 Scroll or click on the left panel to advance the display.

-View the Measure K Balance Sheet with revenue, spending (including carryovers) variances and explanation of major variances.
+View the Measure K Financial Summary with revenue, spending (including carryovers) variances and explanation of major variances.